 Automatic cash payments to eligible enrolled EWU students.
 Award amounts range from $250 to $2,000 and vary based on EFC.

 Tier #2: Grants by Application

-Cash payments to eligible enrolled EWU students who submit an application.
-Award amounts range from $250 to $2,000.
+Funds to eligible EWU students who submit an application.
+Award amount varies based on student circumstances and need.

 Tier #3: Professional Judgment

 Students/families with a change in income due to the pandemic, and in need of a more thorough review of their financial aid situation, should contact the Financial Aid Office to discuss a financial aid appeal.
 Other sources of aid will be considered in addition to HEERF (CARES) funding.

 Disbursement of Awarded Funds